Parz1val1/AdventOfCode2022/README.md

 # AdventOfCode 2022
-Small repo to storee solutions to Advent of Code 2022
+Small repo to store solutions to Advent of Code 2022